EDIpack/EDIpack2py/doc/basicusage.rst

 Minimal DMFT loop
 -------------------

-An example driver is provided in the :code:`examples` folder of the `EDIpack2py` repository.
 The basic steps to follow to run a single DMFT loop are the following:

 Read the input file